 Before this, the team competed in the RASC-AL Exploration Robo-Ops Competition at NASA’s Johnson Space Center in June 2012, placing second overall.
 We built a four-wheeled remotely controlled rover, challenged with the task of identifying and collecting rocks while traveling over variable rough terrain.
 We worked across many scientific disciplines to build a rover that had to be operated via a 4G wireless broadband communications system by a team member at Caltech.

 The 2014 Caltech Robotics Team is made up of over 30 undergraduates spanning all of the departments at Caltech.
-We are divided into four teams: Programming, Electrical, Mechanical, and Fundraising and Outreach.
-The team is lead by Justin Koch, and the faculty advisor is Professor Joel Burdick, the Richard L. and Dorothy M. Hayman Professor of Mechanical Engineering and Bioengineering at Caltech.
+We are divided into four teams: Mechanical, Electrical, Programming, and Fundraising & Outreach.
+Our faculty advisor is Professor Joel Burdick, the Richard L. and Dorothy M. Hayman Professor of Mechanical Engineering and Bioengineering at Caltech.